yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 - `"none"`: No line mode.
 - `"size"`: Display the size in bytes of the file.
 Note that currently directory sizes are only evaluated when [`sort_by = "size"`](/docs/configuration/yazi#manager.sort_by), and this might change in the future.
-- `"ctime"`: Display the creation time of the file.
+- `"btime"`: Display the birth time of the file.
 - `"mtime"`: Display the last modified time of the file.
 - `"permissions"`: Display the permissions of the file, only available on Unix-like systems.
 - `"owner"`: Display the owner of the file, only available on Unix-like systems.